LearnCIOT/LearnCIOT.github.io/content/ch4/ch4.2/index.en.md

 2020-06-21 23:00:00	8.100000	25.811943
 ```

-We use the built-in drawing method of `ProphetModel` to draw the training data (black curve) and prediction results (blue curve).
+To visualize our results, we employ the built-in drawing method of ProphetModel drawing the training data (black curve) and prediction results (blue curve).
+This visual representation will help us easily compare the model's predictions against the actual data, providing a clear view of the model's performance.

 ```python
 m.plot()